-Buckinghamshire Railway Centre is a working steam museum and heritage railway based on the outskirts of small Buckinghamshire village Quainton, which is located between Bicester and Aylesbury.
-It occupies an extensive 25-acre site amid beautiful rolling Buckinghamshire countryside, with its stunning, glass-roofed Visitor Centre taking centre stage.
-There’s also a large Railway Museum full of railway artefacts – large and small!
+Buckinghamshire Railway Centre is a working steam museum and heritage railway in Quainton, a small village in Buckinghamshire, between Bicester and Aylesbury.
+It occupies an extensive 25-acre site amid beautiful countryside, with its stunning, glass-roofed Visitor Centre taking centre stage.
+There’s also a large Railway Museum full of railway artefacts large and small!

 During our open season (April-October), we open for Steaming Days every Sunday (plus bank holidays, and also most Wednesdays in the school holidays).
 Visitors can wander the large site and enjoy steam train rides, but that’s not all - there is so much to see and do!
 Exhibits range from large express passenger locomotives to the humble shunting engine, together with a host of smaller items recreating the golden age of steam.

-We also run Special Events when we have something different on offer as well as our usual offering, for example, our Days Out With Thomas, Panto Express with Father Christmas or Steam Galas.
-We have two running lines, and on these busier days, steam train rides are offered in our Down Yard as well as the usual Up Yard, using engines drawn from our large collection of industrial locomotives.
+We run lots of Special Events when we have something different on offer as well as our usual offering, for example, our popular Days Out With Thomas, other children’s character events (like Peppa Pig and, Paddington, Zog and PAW Patrol) Panto Express with Father Christmas and vehicles rallies and steam galas.
+We have two running lines, and on busier days, steam train rides are offered in our Down Yard as well as the usual Up Yard.

-We have a popular café, gift shop and toilets inside our Visitor Centre.
+We have a popular Railway Café, gift shop and toilets inside our Visitor Centre.
 Our Miniature Railway, which is located at the far end of the site is hugely popular and runs on Sundays and Special Event days for £1.50 per person (under 3s are free).
-It runs along a 1km track which goes in a figure of eight through a wooden glen, and includes a level crossing and a tunnel, much to the delight of visitors young and old!
+It runs along a 1km track which goes in a figure of eight through a wooded glen, and includes a level crossing and a tunnel, much to the delight of visitors young and old!